JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 is represented as a corresponding `Unit` singleton in Swift/Objective-C. The value of this singleton can be retrieved the same way as for any other Kotlin `object`.
 See singletons in the [table above](#mappings).

-So, the following Kotlin function:
+Consider the following Kotlin function:

 ```kotlin
 fun foo(block: (Int) -> Unit) { ... }
 ```

-Is represented in Swift as:
+It's represented in Swift as follows:

 ```swift
 func foo(block: (KotlinInt) -> KotlinUnit)
 ```

-And you can call it like:
+And you can call it like this:

 ```kotlin
 foo {